ErgodicEntropy/OptiCursus/README.md

 The system relies on two main types of input from the student: **Preferences** and **Profile**.

 - **Preferences**
-  - **Favorite Subjects**: Subjects the student enjoys or excels in (e.g., mathematics, literature, biology).
+  - **Favorite Domains**: Subjects the student enjoys or excels in (e.g., mathematics, literature, biology).
   - **Career Goals**: Desired career paths or industries (e.g., software engineering, medicine, finance).
+  - **Cursus Level**: the program level searched for (e.g. Bachelor, Master, PhD)
+- **Profile**
+  - **CV or Resume**: Academic/Industry Background (CV or Resume): Certifications, Skills (Hard and Soft), Experience Achievements, Projects Extracurricular Activities, Awards, Linguistic Skills
+  - **Portfolio**: A collection of work samples showcasing skills (e.g., GitHub projects, design portfolios, or writing samples).
+  - **Motivation Letter**:  A document explaining your interest and fit for a role or program (e.g., job application or university admission letter)
+  -  **LinkedIn Profile**:  A professional online presence summarizing career history and skills (e.g., profile with endorsements and activiy posts).
+  -  **Educational Level**:  Highest formal education achieved or pursued (e.g. Bachelor, Master, PhD, Courses taken with Domains)
+  -  **GPA**: Numerical representation of academic performance and grades (e.g., 3.8/4.0 or 9.5/10)
   -  **Constraints**: Limitations such as budget, time, or accessibility.

-- **Profile**
-  - **Academic Background**: Grades, courses taken, standardized test scores, prerequisite courses, certifications, projects, and academic achievements (CV, Resume, Potrfolio).
-  - **Skills**: Technical or soft skills (e.g., programming, public speaking, teamwork).
-  - **Achievements**: Awards, certifications, or extracurricular activities.

 **2. Matching Algorithm (OptiCursus Engine)**